openrsp/openrsp/doc/what_is_openrsp.rst

 assemble contributions to response properties - that is, molecular properties as they are expressed in the theory called "response theory" from theoretical chemistry.

+The name of OpenRSP reflects the following features:

+* It is a library for the **open**-ended calculation of **r**e**sp**onse properties: It can be used for the calculation of reponse properties to arbitrary order.
+* It is **open**-source and is available under the LGPL v2.1 license.
+* It has an application programming interface that **open**s it to connection with other programs that wish to make use of its functionality.

 What are response properties?
 -----------------------------